-The Committee will elect a Deputy Chair from its members via electronic ballot at the start of the year for a one-year term.
+The Committee will elect a Deputy Chair from its members at its first meeting each year for a one-year term.
 The Deputy Chair will take on the role in addition to the Deputy Chair's current position on the Committee (which position will not fall vacant due to their election).